Envelope (radar): Cross-section

 The cross-section is the minimum apparent surface area observed in the direction of the radar that must be detectable.

 Cross section for anything except a perfect sphere depends upon the aspect angle, which how far the reflector is rotated with respect to the radar pulse.

 Blind range

 The blind range for a radar system is the distance occupied by the transmit pulse and the setup time for the receiver.

-Non-Doppler radar are blind for the duration of the transmit pulse.
+where $c$ is the speed of light in the medium.
+Monostatic radars are blind for the duration of the transmit pulse.

 Setup time is associated with two devices.